Katherine Landdeck, PhD

-Landdeck was a featured historian on the A & E /History Channel two-hour documentary on Pearl Harbor as well as the History Channel film on unknown stories of World War II.
+Landdeck was a featured historian on the A&E/History Channel two-hour documentary on Pearl Harbor and the History Channel film on unknown stories of World War II.
 She taught for C-Span's American History Television's "Lectures in History" series with her lecture on American women in World War II.

 Her extensive work with the media includes NPR Morning Edition's Gracie Award-winning story on the WASP, including her timeline which is mentioned in the White House Photographers Association Award of Excellence.
 Her expertise on the WASP has been recognized by Al Jazeera America, The Washington Post, CNN, NPR's All Things Considered, NBC Nightly News with Brian Williams, Nine Network of Australia, BBC Mundo, CBS Evening News with Katie Couric as well as USA Today, The New York Times and The Los Angeles Times.

-As part of her public history scholarship, she has written for The Atlantic and The Huffington Post and numerous aviation publications.
-She was featured in the two-part "Stuff You Missed in History Class" podcast on the Women Airforce Service Pilots, which has had more than 600 thousand downloads thus far.
+As part of her public history scholarship, she has written for The Atlantic, The Huffington Post and numerous aviation publications.
+She was featured in the two-part "Stuff You Missed in History Class" podcast on the Women Airforce Service Pilots, which had more than 600,000 downloads.
 She is the vice president of the Wingtip-to-Wingtip Association and helped design and sponsor the National Trophy Award-winning float "Our Eyes are on the Stars" for the 2014 Tournament of Roses Parade.
 She worked with the OpEd Project's Public Voices Thought Leadership Fellowship and was a Guggenheim Fellow at the Smithsonian National Air and Space Museum.